Programs & Initiatives

 Community Health Assessment

-In 2012, the HIO completed the second community health assessment for Jackson County.
+In 2016, the HIO completed the third community health assessment for Jackson County.
 The health assessment details the community’s health status and challenges, and can be used by public and private organizations to allocate resources, develop policies and better understand patterns of health and disease.
-Based on results of the health assessment, the HIO has created the 2013-2020 Community Action Plan aimed at reducing obesity and smoking as well as improving emotional health among Jackson County residents.
+Based on results of the health assessment, the HIO has revised and updated the Community Action Plan aimed at reducing obesity and smoking, as well as improving emotional health among Jackson County residents.

 Improving Community Health, Step by Step